Points of Interest: Where to Go and Places to Visit in Iceland

-Located in the northeast part of Iceland, Lake Myvatn Geothermal Area should be put in your where to go in Iceland list.
-As one of the most attractive tourist attractions in Iceland, Lake Myvatn displays majestic views of volcanic and geothermal sites.
+Where to go in Iceland?
+Why don’t you check out this amazing place located in the northeast part of the country, Lake Myvatn Geothermal Area is one of the stunning natural reservoirs in the country and one of the most attractive tourist attractions in Iceland as the lake displays majestic views of volcanic and geothermal sites.

 When you go for a hike here, you will be impressed by the lava formations, mud pools, and craters dotting this area.
 When you think you need a break from all those physical activities you do, why don’t you relax and have a hot bath in Myvatn Nature Baths?
 Not only a pool, but you can also find a sauna and a steam room here.

 All of these come at lower prices compared to those in The Blue Lagoon.
-Enjoy the beautiful Iceland scenery as you sit relaxing in this spectacular natural pool.
+Enjoy sightseeing Iceland and relax in this spectacular natural pool after excursions.

 Skaftafell Park is a part of the astonishing Vatnajökull National Park.
 It used to be a national park on its own, but ever since the establishment of the more prominent national park, it becomes part of Vatnajökull National Park.
 The weather in Skaftafell Park is very friendly during the summer, making this park to be the favorite spots for hikers and campers.

 In this park, you will find a waterfall named Svartifoss, which means Black Fall.
 This waterfall is 20 meters in height.

 Gullfoss is one of the most exciting places to visit in Iceland.
 If you want to embrace the beautiful nature during your Iceland travel, you should head to Gullfoss.
 With a height of 32 meters, Gullfoss is one of the most impressive tourist attractions in Iceland.